mdlister/Another-Techie-Blog/Windows-Virtual-Desktop-Spring-Update-Arm-Terraform.md

   - Custom Script Extention
   - Join the machine to host pool

 Some notes worth mentioning here, I am not using Availability Sets, instead, I've opted for Azure Availability Zones if I want three machines, it will create a machine per zone spreading the load across the three zones.
+Also the type from "azurerm_virtual_machine" is going to be depricated so took advantage of using the new resource.
 ```
   source_image_reference {
     publisher = "MicrosoftWindowsDesktop"